Legal Fees and Taxes

 Are you curious about legal fees and taxes?
 It’s that time of year again when everyone is trying to maximize their tax breaks.
 If you’ve been involved in family law litigation you should discuss whether or not you have any sort of tax breaks or benefits that may have resulted or changed from your case should be claimed.
 You should talk to both your accountant and your ClearWay Law lawyer about these potential tax breaks as each individual case may vary as to what tax breaks are available.

 *You can call our family law firm toll free at 1-844-466-6529.
-Locations in Cowichan Valley, Ottawa and Toronto
+Locations in Cowichan Valley, Kelowna, Vancouver, Ottawa, and Toronto

 The most common tax issue in family law is for those paying spousal support.
-You and your ex are required to claim spousal support in your annual taxes as the government views it as a sort of wage payment.
-The party paying will receive a tax break while the party receiving is likely to have to pay a portion of tax on the amount depending on their annual income.
-Keep in mind that this only comes into effect where your spousal support is being paid in monthly instalments and will be applicable if there is a onetime payout of spousal support.
+You and your ex are required to claim spousal support in your annual taxes.
+This is because the government views it as a sort of wage payment.
+The party paying will receive a tax break.
+The party receiving is likely to have to pay a portion of the tax.
+This would depend on the amount depending on their annual income.
+Keep in mind that this only comes into effect where your spousal support is being paid in monthly installments.
+It will be applicable if there is a onetime payout of spousal support.

 Legal Fees and Taxes